virtualidentityag/gulp-frontend-boilerplate/README.md

 ##Development

-run the boilerplate under `gulp serve` to do the following
+run the boilerplate with `gulp serve`

 ###1.
 Our helpers